-- 3. Previously, there were discrepancies across both subjects and awarding organisations with regard to the assessment of QWC in terms of its contribution to overall marking, its method of assessment, and guidance to both examiners and learners in assessment materials. - 4.
+- 3.2 Procedures associated with the assessment of QWC require that the awarding organisation ensures that mark schemes include marking instructions for those questions where extended written answers are expected and the QWC used by learners will be assessed. - 3.3 The process of helping to secure the consistent application of the mark scheme must include the marking of a number of common, clean responses sufficient to help consolidate a common understanding of the mark scheme, including any criteria for the assessment of written communication. - 3.4 Where the scheme of assessment requires learners to produce extended written material in English, Irish or Welsh, the marks awarded will take into account the QWC as defined by the appropriate qualification type criteria. - 4.
+Previously, there were discrepancies across both subjects and awarding organisations with regard to the assessment of QWC in terms of its contribution to overall marking, its method of assessment, and guidance to both examiners and learners in assessment materials. - 5.
 The regulators seek to establish a coherent approach to QWC to ensure that the method used is: - appropriate to each subject; - consistent across awarding organisations for a particular subject; - communicated clearly to learners.